The online programme in Defending Human Rights is NOT running in 2017/18.

 - Online teaching by tutors and guest lecturers with practical field experience

-- Modules in International Human Rights Law and Advocacy, Working Safely: Managing Risk and Strengthening Protection, and Effective Programming: from Funding to Evaluation.
+- Modules in International Human Rights Law and Advocacy, Working Safely: Managing Risk and Strengthening Protection, and Leading and Managing Effective Human Rights Organisations.

 Defending Human Rights is a part-time distance learning programme delivered wholly online in a fully supported environment.

-Students can take one, two or three modules as a continuing professional development (CPD) student, without academic credit, or complete all three modules as a postgraduate student, with academic credit.
+Students can take one or more modules as a continuing professional development (CPD) student, without academic credit.

 This programme is designed specifically for human rights defenders and those who protect and assist them.